v-rajagt/IntuneDocs/intune/apps/apps-win32-app-management.md

     - **Determine behavior based on return codes**: Choose this option to restart the device based on the [return codes](~/apps/apps-win32-app-management.md#step-7-configure-app-return-codes) configuration settings.
     - **No specific action**: Choose this option to suppress device restarts during the app installation of MSI-based apps.
     - **App install may force a device restart**: Choose this option to allow the app installation to complete without suppressing restarts.
-    - **Intune will force a mandatory device restart**: Choose this option to always restart the device after a successfull app installation.
+    - **Intune will force a mandatory device restart**: Choose this option to always restart the device after a successful app installation.

 6. When you're finished, select **OK**.